 A Severe Problem

 “Affordability” generally means that households can spend less than 45% of their total budget on housing and transportation combined, in order to leave them with enough money to spend on other essential goods such as food and healthcare.
 It can also allow workers to spend more time with their family, accept a more desirable but lower-paying job, or invest in education or a small business.
-Increasing affordability gives poor people more freedom and opportunity.
+Increasing affordability gives low-income people more freedom and opportunity.

 Most lower-income households spend more on housing and transportation than is considered affordable, as illustrated in the following graph.
 These costs are regressive, their share of household spending declines with income.